Keith Wyche

 Key speaking topics

-• Corporate culture and change management
+• Change, resilience, and transformation management

-• Board-level perspectives on organisational performance
+• Board-level perspective on leadership and organisational performance

 Ideal for